steve-fenton-octopus/pipeline/README.md

 <img width="1920" height="1048" alt="An Octopus swimming through an underwater maze to collect tokens and avoid the angry jellyfish." src="https://github.com/user-attachments/assets/2ad9dd28-3905-4f2e-b1b0-527a7a8f0602" />

+You'll encounter the jellyfish of hazards as you make your way through the maze.
+Try to avoid the hazards as your next DNS failure will send you back to the start.
+It will also increase your *change failure rate*.
+The goal is to score points with short *lead time for changes*, but can you achieve fast flow if you don't watch out for the hazards?

 ## Controls